You can sell courses in 2 ways to your students.

 You don't want to add new content or rapidly expand your business fast.

-You are commited to providing constant value to students every month
+You are committed to providing constant value to students every month

 You are not looking to build a huge following of students